Femtoscopic correlations of identical charged pions and kaons in pp collisions at $\sqrt{s}=13$ TeV with event-shape selection: Summary

 \section{Summary}

 Correlations of two charged identical pions $\pi^\pm\pi^\pm$ and kaons K$^{\pm}$K$^{\pm}$ were measured in pp collisions at $\sqrt{s}=13$~TeV at the LHC.
 One-dimensional pion and kaon correlations were classified using the global event-shape variable, transverse sphericity.
 For spherical events, the correlation functions show a strong suppression of mini-jet contributions.
-On the contrary, the correlation functions for jet-like events manifest large effects related to non-femtoscopic correlations at small relative momentum.
+In contrast, the correlation functions for jet-like events manifest large effects related to non-femtoscopic correlations at small relative momentum.

 The Monte Carlo PYTHIA 8 (Monash) model describes both spherical and jet-like pion and kaon correlation functions outside the femtoscopic region effect.
 Therefore, it was used to subtract non-femtoscopic correlations from the femtoscopic signal region.
 The pion correlation functions corrected for mini-jet contributions as modeled by PYTHIA 8 are described by the exponential Bowler--Sinyukov function.
 The Bowler--Sinyukov function using a single Gaussian was used to describe the kaon correlations.
 The pion femtoscopic radii extracted for spherical events are larger than those for jet-like events.
 Both pion and kaon radii demonstrate a decreasing trend with increasing pair transverse mass $m_{\rm T}$.